stevenpawley/Pyspatialml/docs/mlworkflow.rst

 ########################

-Load some training data in the form of polygons, points and labelled pixels in geopandas GeoDataFrame objects.
+Load some training data in the form of polygons, points and labelled pixels in ``geopandas.GeoDataFrame`` objects.
 We will also generate some line geometries by converting the polygon boundaries into linestrings.
 All of these geometry types can be used to spatially query pixel values in a Raster object, however each GeoDataFrame must contain only one type of geometry (i.e. either shapely points, polygons or linestrings).

 ::

     from pyspatialml import Raster